tgross/devopsdaysmsp2018/content/_index.md

 # licensing requires monopoly

 {{% note %}}
-professional certification w/o the consequences of regulation is basically toothless. we see lots and lots of useless rent-seeking certifications today already (CompTIA, Project Management Institute). it's worth considering what the side-effects of regulation-supported monopoly would be.
+certifications do exist. we see lots and lots of useless rent-seeking certifications today already (CompTIA, Project Management Institute). but professional certification w/o the consequences of regulation is basically toothless.  so before we get the government involved, it's worth considering what the side-effects of regulation-supported monopoly would be.
 {{% /note %}}

 ---